Make Your Own Ethical Easter Eggs

 3. By spreading the chocolate on the paper with a palette knife or long-handled spoon, you can make a sharing slab for the whole family.
 Sprinkle with

 choice of flavours – I like spices, so I used apple spice, Caribbean jerk spice, Himalayan pink salt and lime zest.
-Little people may prefer sprinkles and marshmallows!
+Little people may prefer sprinkles and vegan marshmallows!

 4. My husband is a big fan of ancient Egyptian history, so his Easter egg is a chocolate Tutankhamun, which I will paint with edible cocoa ink in shades of blue and gold.